 While the platform has a professional staff of experts who will help users to be on top of their game at all times, the platform interface is rather clunky and dated.
 Their staff offers assistance for course creation, deployment and use.
 This LCMS isn’t free either.

 Freestone is an LCMS that is a bit different in its approach to delivering content.
 Freestone users are able to use the platform to create learning video content like webinars and webcasts that are specifically designed for the professional development of your employees.
 Creators and managers can also do live on-demand courses with Freestone.

-Pre-recorded presentations can be hosted on the platform in addition to the other traditional webinar presentations.
+Pre-recorded presentations can be hosted on the platform in addition to the other traditional and blended webinar presentations.
 This LCMS platform prides itself on high quality, interactive video presentations that can be paired with PowerPoint presentations and other forms of content.
 Don’t let the name fool you, though, Freestone isn’t free.
 Furthermore, the features that it does include are useful – but limited.

 Tovuti is a Learning Content Management System and Course Management Tool that offers fast and easy ways to create online courses.
 This LCMS platform allows content creators to create an unlimited amount of courses.
 It has a tutorial Library and other professional services to help creators get started.
 On the administrative end, managers can also create reports and track learner progress in addition to assessing KPI dashboards.

 Tovuti does make communication with other platforms possible through a Zapier integration – but its integration capabilities stop there.
 Branding is also customizable with this learning engagement platform in a variety of ways by changing logos and colors.
 This system lacks a few useful features, however, such as ready-made content, gamification, and built-in rewards, as well as templates to build effective courses through proven guidance.